andreasgoodstein/battleofdragons/readme.md

 # spiiri challenge - battle of dragons

-My solution to the Spiiri tech challenge
+My solution to the Spiiri tech challenge.

+Implemented as React SPA with Fastify backend and a SQLite / Prisma database.

 ## running solution

-// TODO: Write instructions
+To run the solution execute the following instructions in separate terminals

+1. `cd database && npm ci && npm run build`
+2. `cd server && npm ci && npm start`
+3. `cd client && npm ci && npm start`

+The solution should now be available at `http://localhost:3000`

 ## challenge requirements